 A course designed for an introduction to mathematical concepts.
 This may include such concepts as sets, logic, functions and graphs, mathematical models, and history.
 Prerequisite: a year of high-school mathematics.
+Math proficiency is required.

 MA 130.
 College Algebra (3)